evrog/PunFields/README.md

 # PunFields
-This is the start of the project for annotating sentences that contain semantic ambiguity, i.e. where a word or phrase is intentionally used in two meanings.
+This project is for automatic humor detection based on semantic feature selection.
 The scientific side of it is described in:

 Mikhalkova, Elena, and Yuri Karyakin.
 "PunFields at SemEval-2017 Task 7: Employing Roget's Thesaurus in Automatic Pun Recognition and Interpretation."
 Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017).
 2017.